+Corporate Finance, Public Policy, and Society.
 Theoretical and empirical issues in corporate finance are examined from the perspectives of the firm, the shareholders, and public policymakers.
-Topics covered include leveraged buyouts and mergers, dividend policy, techniques used to raise capital, and the impact of the tax system on corporate activity.
-Prerequisites: Mathematics 110 and Finance 237; junior or senior standing.
+Topics covered include leveraged buyouts and mergers, corporate governance and managerial compensation, models of optimal capital structure and the impact of the tax system on corporate activity.
+Prerequisites: MATH 110 and either FIN 210 or FIN 237; and junior or senior standing.